 1 History and LighthousesOuter BanksSee on map

-Beloved for decades as a classic North Carolina beach destination, the Outer Banks provide great places to explore our state’s coastal history and lighthouses.
-Depending on your interests, Outer Banks history can be found at the Wright Brothers National Memorial, Fort Raleigh National Historic Site, the Chicamacomico Life-Saving Station, Roanoke Island Festival Park, the Graveyard of the Atlantic Museum and even the wild horses that still roam the beaches of Currituck after 500 years.
+Known as a classic North Carolina beach destination, the Outer Banks provide great places to explore our state’s coastal past.
+History can be found at the Wright Brothers National Memorial, Fort Raleigh National Historic Site, the Chicamacomico Life-Saving Station, Roanoke Island Festival Park, the Graveyard of the Atlantic Museum and even the wild horses that still roam the beaches of Currituck after 500 years.

-Lighting the way to boats and ships for more than a century, the lighthouses on the Outer Banks and Currituck are pieces of history that are open to the public.
-Four of North Carolina’s seven coastal lighthouses are situated on the Outer Banks.
-In order from north to south, you can visit Currituck Beach Light Station, Bodie Island Lighthouse, Cape Hatteras Lighthouse and Ocracoke Lighthouse.
+Four of North Carolina’s seven coastal lighthouses are also situated on the Outer Banks, lighting the way for boats and ships for over a century.
+From north to south, you can visit Currituck Beach Light Station, Bodie Island Lighthouse, Cape Hatteras Lighthouse and Ocracoke Lighthouse.
 In season, you can also climb all but Ocracoke.

 2 Fresh Seafood